Boot Hill and the Fear of Dice

 Boot Hill is the best political intrigue system I’ve ever used.

 I first ran Boot Hill as a joke.
-My group was used to contemplative roleplay-heavy gaming, so whipping out an ancient cowboy shootbang while we waited for the rest of the group to arrive seemed amusing.
-It took most of our trip through the prepackaged OK Corral gunfight to come to grips with the rules, but unlike many of our historical dives into antique rulesets, it was not boring.
+My group used to contemplative roleplay-heavy gaming found it amusing to whip out an ancient cowboy shootbang while we waited for the rest of the group to arrive for one-shots.
+It took most of our trip through the prepackaged OK Corral gunfight to come to grips with the rules, but unlike many of our historical dives into antique systems, it was not boring.
 Far from it.

 Every other time someone picked up the dice something gruesome happened.
 Abdomens and heads burst, arms flapped bloodily into uselessness, legs collapsed, hearts were split in two.
 One hit with a shotgun had such a terrible effect it was hard to envision the victim as anything but a pair of gory chaps slumping torso-less to the dirt.
-On a basic mechanical level, there was a thrill and spectacle to going from an entirely functional combatant one moment to a slab of meat in the span of one roll that was totally outside your control.
+There was a real thrill and spectacle to going from an entirely functional combatant one moment to a slab of meat in the span of one roll that was totally outside your control.
 Not a bad game for one-shots and goofs; too bad this level of violence wouldn’t be supportable with a recurring cast of characters.

 When the group had convened, I offered up a few games for one-shots.
 None particularly appealed.
 One by one, we found ourselves lukewarmly drifting back to the Boot Hill rules.
 The newly-arrived players were morbidly curious to see what the fuss was; the rest of us, to find out how fast we could get our own characters killed.

 I elected to referee and structure the game as a traditional adventure.
 Using the guidelines for non-player characters, I improvised a quest, adversaries, and nonviolent NPCS for the player’s rather unformidable characters to explore.
 Thanks to an innocent misunderstanding, some of my nonviolent characters did end up fighting the party, but statting them on the fly was straightforward.
 All in all, it was a very enjoyable session.